Machiavelli “The Prince” – Was It A Warning?

-While Machiavelli provides readers an exceptional example of political realism, he also demonstrates a need to distrust political processes and those in power.
-At the same time, he details out the tactics that tyrants use.
+While Machiavelli provides readers with an exceptional example of political realism, he also demonstrates a need to distrust political processes and those in power.
+At the same time, he details the tactics that tyrants use.
 Was this on purpose?
 I was once told that “The Prince” could be considered the handbook for authoritarian leaders, a proverbial “how to” of authoritarianism.
-After all, Machiavelli does a fantastic job of demonstrating expedient practices of corruption, deception, and the deployment of fear tactics for both the solidification of power and for long-term control.
+After all, Machiavelli does a fantastic job of demonstrating expedient practices of corruption, deception, and the deployment of fear tactics for solidifying power and long-term control.

 Furthermore, some clues support this interpretation.
 Laced throughout his work are voices of contrast to the supposed instruction of oppression.
 A great example of this is the obvious statement that “a Prince can never secure himself against a disaffected people, their number being too great.”
 Another great example might be in his words that “men are so simple, and governed so absolutely by their present needs, that he who wishes to deceive will never fail in ﬁnding willing dupes.”
 It seems to me that if Machiavelli was making a case for anything, he made the case against tyrannical methods while also providing instructions on how to identify and guard against them.
-For these examples, it might translate into think long-term, do not fall for the misdirection, and unite.
+These examples might translate into “think long-term, do not fall for the misdirection and unite.”
 These are powerful but merely a couple of examples of many.

-Unfortunately, and regardless of which way one interprets this piece, it is probably safe to say he was unsuccessful.
+Unfortunately, regardless of how one interprets this piece, it is probably safe to say he was unsuccessful.
 Not only was his work not received by the stated intended recipient, but his work continues to be debated (and perhaps misunderstood) hundreds of years later.
 Many today see his work in a negative light.
-Meanwhile, people continue to fall for the divide and conquer tactics, as well as the “ends justify the means” approach often used by power-hungry rulers.
-I don’t believe that this would be the case if people were more aware of how such tactics are deployed.
+Meanwhile, people continue to fall for the divide-and-conquer tactics and the “ends justify the means” approach often used by power-hungry rulers.
+I don’t believe this would be the case if people were more aware of how such tactics are deployed.

 THE PRINCE by Niccolò MACHIAVELLI